2XV Headline at The Paddock!

 • Watch the full 1XV match highlights - proudly sponsored by Warners Solicitors, and the post match interview with Sam Bgebie and Ed Shepherdson below

-• Man of Match: Ethan Jones
+• Player of the Match: Ethan Jones

 2XV | SRFC 41-21 Westcombe Park